Implementation of the Multilateral Convention

 The MLI will apply alongside a tax treaty and modify its application by allowing participating jurisdictions to adopt the BEPS recommendations without having to renegotiate each relevant treaty.

 Status of the MLI as of 9 February 2022

-As of 1 October 2019, 89 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
+As of 26 November 2019, 92 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
 In addition, five countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Lebanon, Montenegro and Thailand.

 Out of the 92 jurisdictions, 37 have ratified the MLI and deposited their instruments of ratification with the OECD.
 The MLI articles are effective in 2019 for the 151 jurisdictions shown in bold below: